coredns/coredns.io/content/middleware/erratic.md

 +++
 title = "erratic"
 description = "*erratic* is a middleware useful for testing client behavior.
-It returns a static response to all queries, but the responses can be delayed, dropped or truncated. " weight = 8 tags = [  "middleware" , "erratic" ] categories = [ "middleware" ] date = "2017-07-24T15:25:40+00:00"
+It returns a static response to all queries, but the responses can be delayed, dropped or truncated." weight = 8 tags = [ "middleware", "erratic" ] categories = [ "middleware" ] date = "2017-07-27T12:53:47.834845"
 +++

 The *erratic* middleware will respond to every A or AAAA query.
 For any other type it will return